• Skip to primary navigation

 Making french toast doesn't take long to make, so it could be made for weekday breakfast too, but this is the type of breakfast I like to linger over, making it perfect for the weekends for me.

-Cinnamon french toast has just the right amount of cinnamon and a touch of vanilla making this french toast have a perfect balance of flavors.
+Cinnamon French toast has just the right amount of cinnamon and a touch of vanilla, making it a perfect balance of flavors.

 Key ingredients